shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

     ![](../media/lab-01/image12.jpeg)

 2. Let's compare this to the Rocky Mountain territory.
 Select **Rocky Mountain from Sales Territory** (Scatter plot) visual.
-Notice in theSales YoY% column chart, that sales for Wingtip Toys have increaseddramatically in 2023 Q4 after being low for the previous twoquarters.
+Notice in the sales YoY% column chart, that sales for Wingtip Toys have increased dramatically in 2023 Q4 after being low for the previous two quarters.

     ![](../media/lab-01/image13.jpeg)

 3. Select **Rocky Mountain from Sales Territory** to remove the filter.

-4. From the Scatter plot visual on the bottom center of the screen(Sales Orders) select the outlier on the top right (4th quadrant).Notice the margin % is 52%, which is above the average of 50%.
-Also,the Sales YoY% has gone up in the last two quarters of 2023.
+4. From the Scatter plot visual on the bottom center of the screen(Sales Orders) select the outlier on the top right (4th quadrant).
+Notice the margin % is 52%, which is above the average of 50%.
+Also, the Sales YoY% has gone up in the last two quarters of 2023.

     ![](../media/lab-01/image14.jpeg)

 5. Select the outlier Reseller in the Scatter plot visual to **remove the filter**.

 6. Let's get the Product details by Product Group and Reseller.
-Fromthe Sales by Product Group and Reseller Company bar chart visual, **right click on the Packaging Materials bar for Tailspin Toys** andfrom the dialog select **Drill through -> Product Detail**.
+From the Sales by Product Group and Reseller Company bar chart visual, **right click on the Packaging Materials bar for Tailspin Toys** and from the dialog select **Drill through -> Product Detail**.

     ![](../media/lab-01/image15.png)

-7. You will be navigated to the page which provides the ProductDetails.
+7. You will be navigated to the page which provides the Product Details.
 Notice there are some future orders in place as well.

-8. Once you are done reviewing this page, select the **Ctrl+ backarrow** on the top right of the page to be navigated back to theSales Report.
+8. Once you are done reviewing this page, select the **Ctrl+ back arrow** on the top right of the page to be navigated back to the sales Report.

     ![](../media/lab-01/image16.jpeg)

 9. Feel free to further analyze the report.
-Once ready let's look atthe model view.
+Once ready let's look at the model view.
 From the left panel, select Model view icon.

     ![](../media/lab-01/image17.png)